Featuring Ch. Glenbrook The Great Gatsby

 For variety consider:

-Chicken wing tips and carcasses - They provide good chewing material for teeth, plus a natural form of calcium.
+Chicken wing tips - They provide good chewing material for teeth, plus a natural form of calcium.

 Yoghurt for calcium and good digestion.